byui-cse/cse251-course/week02/prove.md

 ## Sample Output (Log file)

 The following in the **required** output of your assignment.
 Notice that the names of characters, planets, etc... are sorted.
+Don't worry about the blank lines or the extra "," you might get while printing the names.

 ```text
 16:57:24| Starting to retrieve data from swapi.dev